Photographer Says The Official Story Of Princess Diana’s Death Not ‘Necessarily The Truth’

 Photographer Darryn Lyons still has “huge questions” about the night that Princess Diana died.
-In a recent interview, Lyons said that the official story of how the People’s Princess died “isn’t necessarily the truth,” The Daily Mail reports.
+In a recent interview, Lyons said that the official story of how the People’s Princess died “isn’t necessarily the truth,” the Daily Mail reports.

 “Some very strange things happened that night and I was a part of many of the strange things that happened that night,” he said.